ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

-# Configure a Reactive OAuth2 Resource Server (REST API)
+# Configure a Servlet OAuth2 Resource Server (REST API)
-In this tutorial, we'll configure a reactive (WebFlux) Spring Boot 3 application as an OAuth2 resource server with authorities mapping to enable RBAC using roles defined on OIDC Providers.
+In this tutorial, we'll configure a servlet (WebMVC) Spring Boot 3 application as an OAuth2 resource server with authorities mapping to enable RBAC using roles defined on OIDC Providers.

 We'll also see how to accept access tokens issued by several, potentially heterogeneous, OIDC Providers (or Keycloak realms).

 ## 1. Project Initialization
 We start after [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites) are achieved, and consider that we have a minimum of 1 OIDC Provider configured (2 would be better) and users with and without `NICE` role declared on each.
 As usual, we'll start with http://start.spring.io/ adding the following dependencies:
-- Spring Reactive Web
+- Spring Web
 - OAuth2 Resource Server
 - lombok